 Launch of the Fair Work Agency

-A new government body known as the Fair Work Agency (FWA) will be established on 7 April 2026 with the aim of investigating and enforcing workplace payment issues, amongst other matters, dating back to December 2025.
+A new government body, known as the Fair Work Agency (FWA), will be established on 7 April 2026 to investigate and enforce workplace payment issues, among other matters, dating back to December 2025.

 The government has announced that the FWA will have the ability to: